-However, a critical missing piece in this training is HOW to get people to the actual website.
-Without this, you cannot make money.
+However, a critical missing piece in this training is how to get people to the actual website.
+We call it traffic, and without this, you cannot make money.

-3. Elite Money System: This is basically an add on to the Full Money System I just explained.
-Here you get an additional 10 niches to choose from with each containing about 10 different ebooks with all pre-done websites.
+This is basically an add on to the Full Money System I just explained.
+Here you get an additional 10 niches to choose from with each containing about 10 different eBooks with all pre-done websites.
 You can technically use all of this to re-sell to people and make money.

 But again, no training on how to get visitors to your website…

-4. Weekly Training: Here you get access to 7 webinars.
-I haven’t looked at them since I’ve had enough to listening to Dan at this point…
+Here you get access to 7 webinars.
+I haven’t looked at them since I’ve had enough to listening to Dan at this point.

 Why would they even show this if there was no risk?
 I certainly do not want to download anything that comes with this warning so I decided not to try it out.
 At this point in time, I am so fed up with Dan that I just refuse to even risk anything further.